How can I keep my blades from going dull or blunt?

 9. Have your blades professionally sharpened

 Last, but not least, is the all-important sharpening.
 When your blade is dull, get it sharpened before it goes blunt, so less needs to be removed to return the sharp edge.
 Get it professionally sharpened and it will stay sharper for longer.
 Part of being done professionally ensures the correct angle and tension is retained (you have to hollow ground dog and horse blades).
-We offer professional blade sharpening (look up Blade Sharpening under the Blades category).
+We offer professional blade sharpening at AllGroom, which you can find here.